Fall decor ideas to cozy up your home

 Fall decor doesn’t have to be expensive by any means.
 If you’re on a budget, $100 goes quite far when purchasing smaller pieces like figurines, candles or signs.
 There’s often room in a $100 budget for at least one larger piece, like a decorative throw or pillow.

-For those willing to make more significant investments in fall decor, be prepared to spend $35-$100 per item or more.
+For those willing to make more significant investments in fall decor, be prepared to spend between $35 and $100 per item or more.
 These more expensive pieces include tableware, lighting, bedding and curtains.
 It also includes bigger outdoor items to decorate porches and patios.

 Cozy fall decor ideas